qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ::::::::::::::::::::::::::::::::::::: callout

-### General guidance for setting up permissions outside of this workshop
+#### General guidance for setting up permissions outside of this workshop
-For those not participating in the hackathon, it’s essential to create a similar IAM role (such as `ml-sagemaker-use`) with policies that provide controlled access to S3 resources, ensuring only the necessary actions are permitted for security and cost-efficiency.
+When setting up a bucket outside of this workshop, it's essential to create a similar IAM role (such as `ml-sagemaker-use`) with policies that provide controlled access to S3 resources, ensuring only the necessary actions are permitted for security and cost-efficiency.

 a. **Create an IAM role**: Set up an IAM role for SageMaker to assume, with necessary S3 access permissions, such as `s3:GetObject`, `s3:PutObject`, `s3:DeleteObject`, and `s3:ListMultipartUploadParts`, as shown in the policy above.

-b. **Attach permissions to S3 buckets**: Attach bucket policies that specify this role as the principal, as in the hackathon example.
+b. **Attach permissions to S3 buckets**: Attach bucket policies that specify this role as the principal, as in our bucket policy above

 c. **More information**: For a detailed guide on setting up roles and policies for SageMaker, refer to the [AWS SageMaker documentation on IAM roles and policies](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html).
 This resource explains role creation, permission setups, and policy best practices tailored for SageMaker’s operations with S3 and other AWS services.